 Let’s say I have a file.
 The one you’re reading, perhaps.
 Well, its original Markdown content.

-It has a Hugo shortcode in it.
+It has a shortcode in it.

-I based {{< code >}}
+I based {{</* code */>}}

-here on a shortcode from the Hugo docs.
+docs.
 It presents highlighted code with additional context.

 Really handy when you’re writing about code.
 Thing is, now I have two copies.
-There’s one here in the shortcode, and another in a hello.py

-file that I’m writing about.
+writing about.
 I’d prefer there was only a single copy.
-That way they don’t get out of sync.
+That way they don’t

-I could use Hugo’s readFile function in a new shortcode, including the contents of hello.py
+I could use Hugo’s readFile function in a new shortcode,

 in this Markdown file.
-Something like this:
+Something like

 But that still breaks up the writing flow a little bit.
 I’m writing the code over here, and writing about it over there.
-It’s a tiny complaint, but working with Org has spoiled me.
+It’s a tiny complaint, but working with Org mode has spoiled me.
 I get to write the code in the same document that I’m writing about it in.
 Everything stays in sync, more or less.

 What I want is to write about hello.py

-here, and with a command have hello.py
+here, and with a command have

-appear on my filesystem, containing the Python code I’ve been describing.
+appear on my filesystem, containing the Python code I’ve been

 And I want to do it without disturbing Hugo.
 Let it turn Markdown into HTML.